Thinking about visiting Italy over the Christmas holidays?

 Similar to Santa, la Befana enters people’s homes through their chimneys and they leave her a treat, a small glass of wine and a snack.
 The Befana rides on a broom with a black cape leaving coal for the naughty children.

-La Befana originates from Rome and they celebrate her with a Christmas market from December 26th to January 5th.
+La Befana originates from Rome and they celebrate her with a Christmas market from December 26th to January 5th (the 12 days of Christmas).
 On sale are toys, sweets and black candy looking like coal in Piazza Navona.

 Her link to the bible is meeting the three wise men.
 Perhaps they stayed at her home, they may have asked for directions to baby Jesus, or they invited her to join them and she refused.
 Later she felt regret and tried to find baby Jesus on her own without success causing her to always search the night sky for him.